GoogleCloudPlatform/cloud-sql-proxy/README.md

 ## Debug logging

-To enable debug logging to report on internal certificate refresh operations, use the `--debug-log` flag.
+To enable debug logging to report on internal certificate refresh operations, use the `--debug-logs` flag.
 Typical use of the Proxy should not require debug logs, but if you are surprised by the Proxy's behavior, debug logging should provide insight into internal operations and can help when reporting issues.